Last Updated on: 15th October 2024, 02:03 pm

 With that in mind, you may want to bring a trekking pole just for this part of the hike.

-Taking it slow and steady, I eventually made it to the bottom, which is now covered in silt.
+Taking it slow and steady, I eventually made it to the bottom, which is entirely covered in silt.
 After experiencing the ferocious gusts of wind at the top, it was strikingly calm and quiet here – almost eerily so.

 With no other people at the crater during visit, I had the entire place to myself.